 We will also be working with Chorus, Spark and Vodafone to facilitate planned future network upgrades between Wanaka and Luggate and avoid works on the upgraded road at a later date

-For the project to be completed safely, Ballantyne Road will be closed to through traffic starting on Thursday 3 December for approximately 6 months.
+For the project to be completed safely, Ballantyne Road will be closed to through traffic starting on Thursday 3 December.